-- Amounts paid or incurred in connection with influencing Federal or state legislation (but not local legislation) or - Amounts paid or incurred in connection with any communication with certain Federal executive branch officials in an attempt to influence the official actions or positions of the officials.
+- Amounts paid or incurred in connection with influencing federal or state legislation (but not local legislation) or - Amounts paid or incurred in connection with any communication with certain federal executive branch officials in an attempt to influence the official actions or positions of the officials.
 See Regulations section 1.162-29 for the definition of "influencing legislation."

 Dues and other similar amounts paid to certain tax-exempt organizations may not be deductible.
 See section 162(e)(3).
 If certain in-house lobbying expenditures do not exceed \$2,000, they are deductible.
-For information on contributions to charitable organizations that conduct lobbying activities, see the instructions for Schedule A, line 21.
-For more information on lobbying expenses, see section 162(e).

 Line 32.
 Total deductions.
-Insurance companies that issue specified insurance contracts (as defined in section 848(e)(1)) are generally required to amortize policy acquisition expenses on a straight-line basis over a period of 120 months beginning with the 1st month in the 2nd half of the tax year (section 848(a)) Reduce total deductions on line 32 by the amount required to be capitalized under section 848.
+Insurance companies that issue specified insurance contracts (as defined in section 848(e)(1)) are generally required to amortize policy acquisition expenses on a straight-line basis over a period of 120 months beginning with the 1st month in the 2nd half of the tax year (section 848(a)).
+Reduce total deductions on line 32 by the amount required to be capitalized under section 848.
 Attach a schedule showing all computations.
 See section 848 and its regulations for special rules, definitions, and exceptions.
-Also see Schedule G. Form 1120-L, and its instructions for more information.
+Also see Schedule G, Form 1120-L, and its instructions for more information.